Bots, Disinformation, and the First Trump Impeachment: Abstract

 \section{Abstract}

-{We study the behavior of bots and supporters of the Qanon conspiracy theory on Twitter during the first impeachment of U.S. President Donald Trump.
-During a 103 day period covering the impeachment, we collect over 67.7 million tweets from 3.6 million users, along with their 53.6 million edge follower network.
-We find that bots represent 1\% of all users, but have a prevalence near 10\% among Qanon supporters.
-Despite their small numbers, bots generate over 31\% of all impeachment related tweets.
-We also find that bots share more disinformation, but use less toxic language than other users.
+Automated social media accounts, known as bots, have been shown to spread disinformation and manipulate online discussions.
+We study the behavior of retweet bots on Twitter during the first impeachment of U.S. President Donald Trump.
+We collect over 67.7 million impeachment related tweets from 3.6 million users, along with their 53.6 million edge follower network.
+We find although bots represent 1\% of all users, they generate over 31\% of all impeachment related tweets.
+We also find bots share more disinformation, but use less toxic language than other users.
+Among supporters of the Qanon conspiracy theory, a popular disinformation campaign, bots have a prevalence near 10\%.
 The follower network of Qanon supporters exhibits a hierarchical structure, with bots acting as central hubs surrounded by isolated humans.
-We quantify the daily impact of bots on the impeachment discussion using the generalized harmonic influence centrality measure.
-Overall, we find that due to their greater numbers, pro-Trump bots have more influence on most days.
-On a per bot basis, anti-Trump and pro-Trump bots have similar impact, while Qanon bots have less impact than non-Qanon bots.}
+We quantify bot impact using the generalized harmonic influence centrality measure.
+We find there are a greater number of pro-Trump bots, but on a per bot basis, anti-Trump and pro-Trump bots have similar impact, while Qanon bots have less impact.
+This lower impact is due to the homophily of the Qanon follower network, suggesting this disinformation is spread mostly within online echo-chambers.